caposcar1998/Martech-lambda/README.md

 | responseId   | string | Message Id                                           |
 | responseBody | object | Payload send                                         |
 | destinations | object | Status of each destination status {destiny: boolean} |

+# Stack selected

+Technology & Architecture Decisions
+Language Selection
+Python was chosen for its ability to deliver concise and fast MVPs, requiring minimal external libraries and offering highly readable syntax.
+The main drawback is its lack of static typing, which can cause confusion with object structures if Data Transfer Objects (DTOs) are not well-defined.

+Framework & Deployment
+AWS SAM was selected because it allows creating, deploying, invoking, and testing AWS services with just three simple commands.
+While alternatives like LocalStack and OpenStack were considered, SAM was preferred since all services were built exclusively on AWS, and provisioning resources directly in the cloud proved both fast and cost-effective.

+Database Selection
+DynamoDB was chosen for its seamless integration with AWS SAM’s YAML configuration, enabling quick and secure access during MVP development.
+Its flexible schema allowed experimentation until the optimal data model was found.

+Project Structure
+The project follows a modular architecture, grouping APIs, controllers, database access, models, queues, and utilities into dedicated directories under core for maintainability and scalability.
+Tests are kept in a separate folder for easy discovery.
+Configuration files and example events are placed at the root to simplify AWS SAM deployment and local testing.

+Lambda Functions
+Two Lambda functions were created: one dedicated to API calls and another for sending messages to queue destinations.
+This separation supports an asynchronous architecture, preventing bottlenecks and improving scalability.

+Dead Letter Queue
+A Dead Letter Queue (DLQ) was planned to capture events that failed to be delivered to analytics and communication tools for later retries.
+However, the DLQ and its associated Lambda were not implemented in this MVP.